Biebermühl Railway

 The Biebermühl Railway (Biebermühlbahn)—sometimes called the Moosalbbahn (Moosalb Railway)—is a 35.9 km long railway line from Kaiserslautern to Pirmasens in the German state of Rhineland-Palatinate, which was built between 1875 and 1913.
 The first section between Biebermühle (now Pirmasens Nord station) and Pirmasens connected the city of Pirmasens to the railway network, which could only be achieved via a branch line due to the topography.
-In 1905, another branch was opened from Biebermühle to Waldfischbach, which was extended in 1913 to Kaiserslautern.
+In 1905, another branch was opened from Biebermühl to Waldfischbach, which was extended in 1913 to Kaiserslautern.
 It was subsequently used by long-distance services, which operated until 1990.
 Since then, it has been used only by local services.
-It is the only one of all the Palatine railway lines that were completed in the 20th century that has never been threatened with closure.
+It is the only one of all the Palatine railway lines that were completed in the 20th century that have never been threatened with closure.

 History

 First aspirations (1864–1867)

 The first efforts to create a railway connection from Kaiserslautern to Pirmasens go back to the 1860s.
 Above all, the municipality Schopp was fiercely committed to a connection.
 The first proposal from 1864 suggested a route through Vogelweh, Hohenecken, Schopp, Biebermühle and Rodalben.

 In the following year, a committee, to which representatives from Kaiserslautern, Waldfischbach and Schopp belonged, noted several advantages of such a route.
 It would benefit Pirmasens with its industry, the transport of timber in the areas of Johanniskreuz, Leimen, Lemberg, Merzalben, Ruppertsweiler, Trippstadt and Waldfischbach, the gravel pits in Heltersberg, Rodalben, Schmalenberg and Waldfischbach and the agriculture of the neighbouring Sickingen Heights and services for visitors to the waterfalls of the region.

 In 1866, another proposal for a route was put forward, which was largely followed by the current route.
 Bavaria, which controlled the Circle of the Rhine (Rheinkreis) in which the planned line was located, gave the planned line from Landau to Zweibrücken higher priority.
 The proposed connection between Kaiserslautern and Pirmasens was not considered by the Ministry of Trade to be useful because of the difficult topography and the thin settlement.